subzw0rld/hypernova-react-vue/README.md

 This POC was take from the following git repo --> https://github.com/marconi1992/hypernova-micro-frontends

+# What is Hypernova ?

+Hypernova is a service developed by Airbnb to support server side rendering of JS based views. or more info --> https://github.com/airbnb/hypernova

 # Setup

 - If using mac or linux then execute the setup file using the following command.